thespain/tree-planter/README.md

 # tree-planter

 A webhook receiver that is designed to deploy code trees via either a simple JSON payload or the payload from a GitLab webhook.
+Cloned branches can also be deleted via a the GitLab webhook.

 ## Startup